 December 30, 2017: Landing in Guam, Difficulties and Making Friends

-United flight 154 departed Pohnpei on December 30, 2017 with me on board heading west.
+United flight 154 departed Pohnpei, Micronesia heading west.
 After a brief stop on the Micronesian island of Chuuk- home of the Japanese ghost fleet of the Pacific- we landed in Guam right around sunset.

 Guam is a US territory located in the far western edge of the Pacific Ocean.
 It is part of a larger island group chain called the Mariana Islands.
 The rest of the island chain, called the Northern Mariana Islands, function as a separate US territory.
 The most famous of the Northern Mariana Islands is Saipan.